Twisted-humour8/alx-system_engineering-devops/0x02-shell_redirections/README.md

 		Display all users and their home dir, sorted by users based on a file.

 	Task 23.
 Empty casks make the most noise
 		Find empty files and dir.

+	Task 24.
+A gif is worth ten thousand words
+		Write a script that lists all the files with a .gif extension in the current directory and all its sub-directories.
+	Task 25.
+Acrostic
+		Decoding acrostics that use first letter of each line.